© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman signal station on Mains Rigg is a scheduled monument protected by Historic England under reference 1013605.
 View the official record →

-Mains Rigg signal station is a Roman fortification located in Cumberland, England, positioned within the network of military installations that served the northern frontier of Roman Britain.
+Mains Rigg Roman signal station is a scheduled monument located in Cumberland in northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013605.

 Roman signal station on Mains Rigg is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013605.